GAGGIUINO/gaggiuino.github.io/docs/README.md

 * [Optocoupler Case *(for Gaggia Classic)*](https://www.printables.com/model/339542)
 <!-- tabs:end -->

+If you'd like to print yourself, order from CraftCloud, or use a local print shop **please carefully review the recommended print parameters** on the design pages.

 Additional Gaggiuino models can be found in the [Gaggiuino Model Collection](https://www.printables.com/social/340492-loogle/collections/265668) or on [Discord](community/community-media.md#community-discord) in the **#mod-3d-design-ideas** channel.
 >

+# Accessories

+Accessories can be added to the base Gaggiuino build for additional features.
+BOM and instructions are linked below.

+* [Hardware Scales](accessories/hw-scales.md) sit below the drip tray and measure weight during shots.
+They're most useful for those who like to experiment with beans, grind, and profiles where predictive scales may have a difficult time
+* [ToFnLED](accessories/tofnled.md) provides an RGB LED and sensor for measuring water tank level

 # Contributors